brendmung/AbodeLLM/README.md

 </div>

-An offline AI assistant built for Android devices, based on open source models like LLaMA, DeepSeek R1 distill, SmolLM3, Qwen3, Gemma3, LFM2.5 and Ultravox.
+AbodeLLM is an offline AI assistant built for Android devices, powered by various compact language models.
 It runs entirely on your device, ensuring privacy by processing everything locally.
 No internet connection is required for chat operations.

 ## Features

 - **Offline AI Processing**: Chat without internet access.
-- **Privacy First**: All conversations are processed on-device.
+- **Privacy First**: All prompts and conversations are processed on-device.
 - **Multimodal Input**: Vision and audio input on supported models.
-- **Context Awareness**: Optional feature to retain conversation context.
 - **Expert Mode**: Advanced settings with adjustable temperature, top-k/top-p, kv-cache and token limits.
-- **Multiple Model Variants**: Choose from various model variants.
+- **Multiple Model Families**: Choose from various model architectures, each with size variants.
 - **Optimized for Mobile**: Designed to work efficiently on Android devices.

 ## Screenshots